-- Whether the data for the bus fare increase has been sent to the TAC and the Executive Council for discussion and approval, and on what grounds did he openly support the increase while a final decision has yet to be made? - What is the correlation between traffic congestion and a large-scale bus fare - If the bus companies are in the red due to poor management, would it be legal for them to make up the deficit by increasing bus fares? - The KMB had threatened that if the Government turns down its application for the fare increase, it will can-cel routes which do not yield any profit.
-What is the Government's reaction to the
+- Whether the data for the bus fare increase has been sent to the TAC and the Executive Council for discusand the sion and approval, and on what grounds did he openly support the increase while a final decision has yet to be made? - What is the correlation between traffic congestion and a large-scale bus fare increase? - If the bus companies are in the red due to are in the red due to poor management, would it be legal for them to make up the deficit by increasing bus fares? - The KMB had threatened that if the Government turns down its application for the fare increase, it will cancel routes which do not yield any profit.
+What is the Government's reaction to the threat?